Expungement Missouri: How to Clear Your Criminal Record

 Arrests and guilty pleas that are the most commonly expunged in Missouri are the first offenses of Minor in Possession (MIP), DWI, and some property crimes.

 Expungement of Arrests

 Missouri law allows expungement in arrests in any type of case if certain criteria are met, but only if there was no guilty plea to the charge for which the person is arrested or an amendment from that charge.
-Any guilty plea after the arrest prevents expungement in this scenario.
+Any guilty plea after the arrest in this scenario prevents you from getting your record expunged.
 The list of crimes that can be expunged for arrests without a guilty plea is much greater than the list of crimes that can be expunged with a guilty plea.

-The Expungement Petitioner must prove the following elements at an expungement hearing:
+The petitioner must prove the following elements at an expungement hearing:

 The Missouri Central repository sends the expunge order to the FBI.
 All rights are restored with some exceptions that you will need to discuss with your attorney.

-If an expungement petition is denied for failing to meet the criteria for expungement, then the expungement petitioner must wait one year from the date of the dismissal of the expungement petition to refile a new expungement petition.
+If the petition for expungement is denied for failing to meet certain required criteria, then the petitioner must wait one year from the date of the dismissal to refile a new petition.